memfault/interrupt/_posts/2019-12-17-zero-to-main-rust-1.md

 ---
-title: "From zero to main(): Bare metal Rust"
+title: "From Zero to main(): Bare metal Rust"
 description: "Bringing an embedded Rust application from zero to main"
 author: james
 tags: [zero-to-main]